 Number of Times Seen – 1 (7 Dec 2020)

-My Take on it – This is a film that I came across and knew absolutely nothing about.
+My Take on it – This is a film that I came across by accident and knew almost nothing about.

 Check out my *updated* movie stats here

 To see my reviews of Oscar Winning Performances check out this link

 To see my reviews of all Oscar Best Picture Winners click here (now complete)